-The global village is increasingly sensitive to the problem of pollution due to our mobility choices and is guiding us towards a future of electric transport.
+The global village is increasingly sensitive to the problem of pollution due to our mobility choices and is leading us towards a future of electric transport.

-It would be a "back to the future," to be honest.
+It would be a “back to the future,” to be honest.
 Many know that the first electric vehicle was developed shortly after 1830, but only now are we able to have a range of action and recharge times suitable to beat (and soon undermine) the competition of oil vehicles.
-The best electric cars of today are there, still puffing around, with a range of over 400 kilometers and a few hours (hours!)
-Of overnight charging.
-What if I told you "aluminum-air batteries"?
+Today's best electric cars are there, still huffing and puffing away, with a range of over 400 kilometers and just a few hours (hours!) of overnight charging.
+What if I told you “aluminium-air batteries”?

 Now electric cars could hit the jackpot and defeat the polluting enemy, after more than a decade of resisting, thanks to the work of an English inventor: metal-air batteries.

-Trevor Jackson, a naval engineer who has recently become an entrepreneur, has developed a battery that is "exchangeable" like a gas cylinder, which must be replaced every 2500 km (more or less 3 times a year, perhaps less, for city use).
+Trevor Jackson, a naval engineer who recently became an entrepreneur, has developed a battery that is "exchangeable" like a gas cylinder, which must be replaced every 2500 km (more or less 3 times a year, perhaps less, for city use).

 Jackson invested several million euros for start producing this battery on a large scaleand Austin Electric, the company that took over the old Austin Motor Company brand, will begin integrating them on thousands of electric vehicles next year.